Let us present you a new series of short articles: Krows Digital Marketing Case study!

-You can also pay attention on some details like this modern house that somehow resonates with young, modern & ambitious.
+You can also pay attention to some details like this modern house that somehow resonates with young, modern & ambitious.

-Be minimalist if you are targeting high income and exigeant clients.
+Be minimalist if you are targeting high-income and exigent clients.

 Same story, no explanation but the 1st and 2nd pictures actually tell something.